1j01/jspaint/README.md

 * [Extended Editing](#extended-editing)
 * Mobile support
 * Proportionally resize selection by holding Shift
-* After adding text, be able to save as SVG or HTML with selectable text
+* After adding text, save as SVG or HTML with selectable text
-* <kbd>Alt</kbd> as a shortcut for the eyedropper
+* <kbd>Alt</kbd> as a shortcut for the eyedropper, as long as it doesn't conflict with keyboard navigation of menus
 * Loading palettes (I've started a [project](https://github.com/1j01/palette.js/) for this)

 A lot of stuff isn't done yet: